EthanGunter/Altargene/Stories/The Artisan/Notes.md

+- Grandpa is infected by the neurotoxin because he frequently visits the outer City to provide aid
 - There is no great antagonist...
 Does it need to be a character?
 How does one write a compelling narrative without a character-based antagonist?
 - Siel & Jaeson's paths need to cross before the end of the novel, and Siel can't know Jaeson is there.
 	- Jaeson can be sent on a mission into the jungle.
 Maybe there is a contraband cache that needs depositing, or collecting